vita10gy/MMM-OrlandoWaitTimes/README.md

 ## Entity Ids

 > Why so complex with the entity ids?
-Why can't I type "The Twilight Zone Tower of Terror™" or "Jungle Cruise"?
+Why can't I type "The Twilight Zone Tower of Terror™" or "Jungle Cruise" in the rides array?

 Because the IDs don't change and don't require tiresome/fiddliy string matching.
 For example you don't need to worry about the ™ for Tower of Terror, and the Jungle Cruise doesn't disappear on you when they rename it to "Jingle Cruise" for a couple months.

 Doing it this way also takes this module out of the way of "direct" interaction with the Theme Park Wiki API.
 When they add a park or a ride no one has to wait on this project to add something to an internal mapping so I can make some slugs like "TowerOfTerror" instead of "6f6998e8-a629-412c-b964-2cb06af8e26b" to make it slightly more visually appealing to configure once.
+Ultimately there was no way around spelunking for what exact thing you had to list, so I figured you may as well go straight to the horse's mouth.

 ## MMM-DisneyWaitTimes Differences